Best Prime Day 2020 TV deals: Save $1,000 on a 65-inch Sony OLED, over $100 on Roku TVs

 Best Prime Day TV deals so far

 Update, Tuesday, Oct.
 13: As of Tuesday morning, new blockbuster deals on TVs are few and far between.
-Amazon has some decent prices on its Fire TV models but so far the best bargains are at Walmart (for super-cheap Roku TVs) or at both Amazon and Best Buy.
-That's where you'll find some excellent prices on higher-end models, including a Sony OLED.
+Amazon has some decent prices on its Fire TV models but so far the best bargains are at Walmart and Target (for super-cheap Roku TVs) or at both Amazon and Best Buy, where you'll find some excellent prices on higher-end models, including a Sony OLED.

 If you want to grab a TV for under $100, JVC's LT-32MAW205 might be just the ticket.
 After all, this 32-inch HD TV (it has a 720p resolution) has Roku built-in, so when you factor in what you'd spend on a Roku media player, it's like you're getting the TV for $70 or so.
 This set has three HDMI inputs, USB and a suite of audio and video connections.